ygombo/ygombo.github.io/content/authors/admin/_index.md

 ## About Me

 Hi there!
 I am Yoshua, a robotics enthusiast and an engineer by training.
-I received the Ph.D. degree in Mechanical Engineering with focus on robotics and controls from the University of Washington-Seattle, under the advisory of Professor Santosh Devasia in the Precison Controls Laboratory.
-My research interests are in the areas of control of multi robot teams and robotics for manufacturing.
+I earned my Ph.D. in Mechanical Engineering, specializing in robotics and controls, from the University of Washington-Seattle.
+My doctoral research was conducted under the guidance of Professor Santosh Devasia in the Precision Controls Laboratory.
+My research interests lie in the control of multi-robot teams, robotics applications in manufacturing and machine learning.
+My long-term vision is to foster seamless collaboration between humans and robots.

-Currently, I'm building Konstruksi.AI, a construction-focused technology startup that enables real-time project monitoring using AI-based solutions.
+Currently, I'm building Konstruksi.AI, a technology startup dedicated to providing AI-based solutions for real-time project monitoring in the construction industry.
-My dream is to see human and robot working together.